August 14, 2018

 In addition, you may need to undergo a physical examination and/or a neurological exam to determine if there is nerve damage.
 Imaging studies such as X-rays, CT scans, or an MRI may be needed to determine the best treatment for the exact cause of your sciatic pain.

 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 Our nerve specialists work with you to help manage your pain and find the best long-term therapy for your sciatic pain.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.